cscart/docs/en/developer_guide/api/entities/options.rst

 .. note::

-    If an option has multiple variants, make sure to specify them all when you update the ``variants`` array with the PUT request.
+    If an option has multiple variants, make sure to specify them all when you update the ``variants`` object with the PUT request.
 Variants that are not specified in the PUT request will be deleted.

 ================
 Delete an Option